edgelesssys/constellation/dev-docs/workflows/upgrade-kubernetes.md

 Normally renovate will handle the upgrading of Kubernetes dependencies.

+Also, don't forget to update the Kubernetes versions tested in the CI. (e.g. release, weekly E2E tests)

 ## Test the new Kubernetes version

 - Setup a Constellation cluster using the new image with the new bootstrapper binary and check if Kubernetes is deployed successfully.